CANDIDATE FOR WA SENATE - SOUTH WEST

 He is passionate about helping to make the electorate of O’Connor a beacon of self-sufficiency and has both the will and vision to make this possible.
 He has lived in Kalgoorlie, Menzies, Leonora, owned land in Esperance and now lives on a small farm north of Albany with his wife and two children.

-Let us agree to establishing the York to Albany passenger train service again?
+Establishing the York to Albany passenger train service again?
 We could use local engineers, craftsmen and painters to create ANZAC themed carriages in an early 1900’s style.
 The ANZAC Express would also lead to further economic activity along the line as sidings can be revitalised.

-Let us agree to establishing single-use plastic processing facilities to turn waste plastic into electricity.
+Establishing single-use plastic processing facilities to turn waste plastic into electricity.
 Technology now exists where plastics can be cleanly combusted.
 Combustion of such systems has been tested and it is as clean as natural gas as a fuel source.

-Let us agree to ensure that immigrant workers who are placed into workplaces are reviewed for competency before placement.
+Ensure that immigrant workers who are placed into workplaces are reviewed for competency before placement.
 This will remove the burden of training from business and public facilities and allow skill development for the immigrant where identified.

 Subscribe to The Great Australian Party’s mailing list to receive our latest news, be invited to events and get important information, including election updates.